 In addition to that, “Adherence to internal processes” made it into the list of most popular quality criteria for large support teams with more than 25 agents.

 If you’re setting up conversation reviews for the first time, you can start with 2-4 basic rating categories and iterate as you go.
 Your quality standards may change over time, so it’s best to keep your rubric flexible.

-When should I switch from spreadsheets to a conversation review tool?
+When should I switch from spreadsheets to a review tool?

-Conversation review tools are there to make support teams’ internal feedback processes easier, faster, and more enjoyable by doing most of the tedious managerial work.
-Smaller teams whose conversation volume is relatively low might find that spreadsheets are enough for them.
+Customer service review tools exist to make support teams’ internal feedback processes easier, faster, and more enjoyable by doing most of the tedious managerial work.

 We’ve seen companies reduce 70% of their support QA time since they’ve switched from spreadsheets to Klaus.

 The bottom line is that you will get a lot more out of your support QA process if you use a tool to help.
 From coaching teams to finding the right conversations to review, it is all a lot easier when you have a solution that works.